Certificate of Residence

 The legal residence of a college student is presumed to be the residence of the parent, guardian, or any other permanent residence prior to the student's enrollment at the College.
 Residence is not gained or lost by attending college and such attendance does not change a student's legal residence.
 However, a married student, or one who is working full-time in Herkimer County or New York State for over one year may establish his or her own residence.

 Providing the College with proof of residency is an important step in your registration process.
-Please call the Bursar’s Office at 315-866-0300 x8309 if you have any questions about the proper way to complete this requirement.
+Please call the Student Accounts Office at 315-866-0300 x8309 if you have any questions about the proper way to complete this requirement.